 You’ll end up missing out on many business opportunities if you rely on this!

-Since Sales Navigator won’t be of any help to identify the companies, we need to work first outside of LinkedIn by :
+Since Sales Navigator won’t be of any help in identifying the companies, we need to work first outside of LinkedIn by :

-2. Use LinkedIn’s Sales Navigator capacity to import companies names and domains to automatically match the companies into account lists
+Use LinkedIn’s Sales Navigator capacity to import companies' names and domains to automatically match the companies into account lists

 Advanced: Identifying eCommerce companies using domain imports